SMosegaard/cds-vis/assignments/assignment-3/README.md

 - 1 README.md file
 - 3 folders
     - in: contains data to be processed
-    - src: consists of the Python code to be executed
+    - src: consists of the Python scripts to be executed
     - out: stores the saved results, i.e., classification reports in .txt format loss curves in .png format
 - (Additionally, there is 1 bash script, 1 .txt file, and one python script for the explorative analysis.
-This analysis will be descriped in the last section)
+This analysis will be described in the last section)

 ## Reproducibility